Farthest Frontier Endings: All Good & Bad Endings

 Farthest Frontier: Bad Endings

 There are many instances in the game that can lead you to an early end.
 Of course, these are preventable, but if you’re not careful enough, you could end up in the worst kinds of situations.
-As we mentioned before, Farthest Frontier features old-time diseases that can shake up your town’s population.
+Here are all the possible bad endings:

 The Good Ending In Farthest Frontier